CityOfPhiladelphia/phila.gov/README.md

 The phila.gov site is WordPress running behind Nginx on an AWS instance.
 The entire machine setup (the whole stack) is kept in this repo.

+## Install

+See install, wp-config, and deploy in the scripts directory.

 ## Running a test AWS instance

 1. [Install joia](https://github.com/gsf/joia#install)